Kinoma/SourceDocumentation/kinoma_documentation_template.md

 | --- | --- | --- |
 | `name` | `type`| [comment] |

-> where `type` can be any of the allowed attribute types, followed by "(_n_ or more, separated by commas)" if applicable (where _n_ is the appropriate starting number), and the optional comment can be one of the following:
+> where `type` can be any of the allowed attribute types, followed by "(N or more, separated by commas)" if applicable (where N is the appropriate starting number), and the optional comment can be one of the following:

 > required
-> required *
+> required \*
 > 0 or more
 > 0 or 1